-In Q1 2020, the NREL and ComEd teams finalized assessment plans and began work on several additional projects to be carried out in 2020, including switched reluctance motors for conveyor belt systems, refrigerated display cases using R-290 propane refrigerant, and high-performance cold climate heat pumps for residential and small commercial applications.
-Due to COVID-19 related lab closures, lab work has been delayed for all these projects and is expected to extend into 2021 as a result.
+After project delays due to COVID-19 related lab closures, work has resumed on projects originally expected to be carried out in 2020.
+These include switched reluctance motors for conveyor belt systems, refrigerated display cases using R-290 propane refrigerant, and high-performance cold climate heat pumps for residential and small commercial applications.
+These projects are now expected to be completed in 2021.
+In addition, a new project for advanced self-contained refrigerated display cases has been approved and is expected to begin work soon.
+More information on these projects is available upon request.

-January 2019 to December 2020
+January 2019 to December 2021